zeruhur/goldenidol/srd.md

 **General Principles**
 Ability Scores: 3 is deficient, 6 is weak, 10 is average, 14 is noteworthy, and 18 is legendary.
 Adjust as necessary.
 - Give average creatures 3 HP, give hardy ones 6 HP, and serious threats get 10+ HP.
 - Use flavor and style to help them stand out.
-Players will remember a pig-faced humanoid looking for his missing sheep more easily than a generic goblin archer.
 - Use critical damage to lean into the threat or strangeness of any aggressive NPC.
 - Remember that HP is **Hit Protection** , not Hit Points.
 It's a measure of resilience, luck, and gumption - not health.

 # Rules Summary